 There were not a lot of things I knew about Dana Point before visiting the city.

-There are a good number of mega luxurious resorts there (Ritz Carlton, St. Regis).
+There are a good number of mega luxurious resorts there (Ritz Carlton, Monarch Resort).

 You can get on a boat that takes you to Catalina Island from one of the docks.